 - In deciding whether and when to invest your cash, you need to consider your goals, time frame, attitude, and needs.

-- Your Fidelity advisor can work with you develop a plan to help you invest your cash for the long term.
+- Your Fidelity investment professional can work with you to develop a plan to help you invest your cash for the long term.

 - Fidelity's managed account solutions can help investors who now hold cash to return to investing.